chuckstack/chuckstack.github.io/src-ls/tool-postgresql.md

 # PostgreSQL

 PostgreSQL is an open source database, and it is quite possibly the best general purpose tool for managing data in the world.
 We realize this is a bold statement; however, after almost 30 years in mid-market ERP (Enterprise Resource Planning), we know a thing about managing data.
-PostgreSQL is our preferred tool in its category.
+PostgreSQL is our preferred tool in its category for some very good reasons.

 ## Why We Love PostgreSQL